pyjarrett/programming-with-ada/docs/_sources/clearing-the-air.rst.txt

 Clearing the Air
 ================

 I keep seeing the same myths about Ada appear.
-I'm writing this once so I don't need to repeat myself over and over again.

 I'm writing these in the truthful form, rather than stating the myth.